-FYCOMPA® is used to treat certain types of focal onset seizures (seizures that involve only one part of the brain) in adults and children 4 years of age and older.
+FYCOMPA® is used to treat certain types of focal onset seizures (seizures that involve only one part of the brain) in adults and children four years of age and older.
 It is also used in combination with other medications to treat certain types of primary generalized tonic-clonic seizures (also known as a "grand mal" seizure, a seizure that involves the entire body) in adults and children 12 years of age or older.
 Perampanel is in a class of medications called anticonvulsants.
 It works by decreasing abnormal electrical activity in the brain.

-Pursuant to the Asset Purchase Agreement, which closed on January 24, 2023, we purchased Eisai's regulatory approvals and documentation, product records, intellectual property, inventory, and other matters relating to the U.S. rights for FYCOMPA®, in exchange for an upfront payment of \$160 million in cash.
-We also agreed to pay Eisai an additional cash payment of \$25 million if a requested patent extension for FYCOMPA® is approved by the U.S. Patent and Trademark Office (USPTO).
-Finally, we agreed to pay Eisai royalty payments after patent protection for FYCOMPA® expires, which royalty payments will be reduced upon generic equivalents to FYCOMPA® entering the market.
+On January 24, 2023, we closed our acquisition of the U.S. rights to FYCOMPA[®].
+In connection with the acquisition, we purchased Eisai's regulatory approvals and documentation, product records, intellectual property, inventory, and other matters relating to the U.S. rights for FYCOMPA[®], in exchange for an upfront payment of \$160 million in cash.
+We also agreed to pay Eisai an additional cash payment of \$25 million if a requested patent extension for FYCOMPA[®] until June 8, 2026 was approved by the U.S. Patent and Trademark Office (USPTO), which did not occur.
+Finally, we agreed to pay Eisai royalty payments after patent protection for FYCOMPA[®] expires, which royalty payments will be reduced upon generic equivalents to FYCOMPA[®] entering the market.

-In conjunction with the closing of the asset purchase, we entered into two additional agreements with Eisai; a Transition Services Agreement and a Supply Agreement.
-Under the Transition Services Agreement, a U.S. subsidiary of Eisai is providing us with certain transitional services, and under the Supply Agreement, Eisai has agreed to manufacture FYCOMPA® for us for at least seven years at prices listed in the Supply Agreement (to be updated on a yearly basis).
-Following the closing of the acquisition, we are currently marketing FYCOMPA® in the U.S. through Eisai under the Transition Services Agreement as we build our FYCOMPA® marketing and sales team, and we expect to take over the marketing program in May 2023.
-In that regard, we currently expect to hire approximately 34 sales and marketing personnel to support FYCOMPA®, many of whom previously worked in Eisai's U.S. sales division marketing FYCOMPA®.
-We also are planning on hiring up to six medical science liaisons to help us educate the medical community who treat epilepsy and the patients who have epilepsy about their disease and the benefits of FYCOMPA®.
+In conjunction with the closing of the asset purchase, we entered into two additional agreements with Eisai; a TSA and a Supply Agreement.
+Under the TSA, a U.S. subsidiary of Eisai provided us with certain transitional services, and under the Supply Agreement, Eisai agreed to manufacture FYCOMPA[®] for us for at least seven years at prices listed in the Supply Agreement (to be updated on a yearly basis).
+As of December 31, 2023, the transition services under the TSA have been completed.

+Initially, following the closing of the acquisition, we began to market FYCOMPA® in the U.S. through Eisai under the TSA as we built our FYCOMPA® marketing and sales team, and in May 2023, we took over the marketing program for FYCOMPA®.
+In that regard, we have hired approximately 35 sales and marketing personnel to support FYCOMPA®, most of whom previously worked in Eisai's U.S. sales division marketing FYCOMPA®.
+We have also hired seven medical science liaisons to help us educate the medical community who treat epilepsy about scientific literature regarding epilepsy and FYCOMPA®.

-Catalyst is supporting patients using FYCOMPA® through an Instant Savings Card Program.
+We are supporting patients using FYCOMPA® through an Instant Savings Card Program.
 Through the program, eligible commercially insured patients could pay as little as \$10 for their FYCOMPA® co-pay (with a maximum savings of \$1,300 per year).
-Eligible cash-paying patients receive up to \$60 towards each prescription, up to a maximum of \$720 per year.
 The FYCOMPA® instant savings card program is not available to patients enrolled in state or federal healthcare programs, including Medicare, Medicaid, VA, DoD, or TRICARE.